This article explains how to choose which DNS protections your account enforces as part of the IPS service.

 Top Hosts - Shows a list of the top hosts (source IP address) with the number of DNS protection events for each host

-The Monitoring > Events screen shows all the DNS Protection events for your account.
+The Home > Events page shows all the DNS Protection events for your account.
 The powerful search tools let you drill-down and identify the key events that contain the relevant data that you need.

 DNS Protection events can be identified by the following fields: